-Pincher bugs in your basement?
+Pincher bugs in your New Jersey, PA, or NY basement?
 Earwigs in your office?
 Whichever name you call them by, these pesky little insects are known for their menacing appearance and sizable claws protruding from their abdomens.

 But are these insects actually dangerous, or are their pinchers all for show?

 In this article, we’ll take a deep dive into Earwig entomology, answering all your burning questions like: what are they?
 And how do you get rid of them?

 The title “Pincher Bug” is a colloquial nickname given to the insect due to its frightening biology.
 Each pincher bug features a large pair of forceps-like cerci at the base of the abdomen.

 Scientifically, Pincher Bugs are called Earwigs; these insects make up the order Dermaptera, meaning “skin wings.”
 Yes, Earwigs possess wings–and yes, they can fly.

 However, pincher bugs generally choose to stay grounded.
 While most Earwigs sport a pair of large, ornate, foldable wings, they’re incredibly clumsy fliers.
 If you ever spot one gliding, it’s likely only doing so to migrate back to the ground after inadvertently stumbling too far up a tree or building.

 Fortunately, many earwigs are nocturnal, so you’ll rarely spot one, even if it is in your yard.

 You can easily identify a pincher bug by its slender 5 to 25-mm long body, long antennae, six legs, and unmistakable cerci.
 For this reason, spotting a pincher bug can be cause for alarm, but should it be?